Need some IELTS letter writing tips?

 Tip 4: Keep an appropriate tone

-This part of the marking descriptors assesses how well you group and link your ideas.
-The examiner assesses how well you have used paragraphs and how well you have linked sentences with these paragraphs.
+Remember as well that the examiner assesses how well you have used paragraphs and how well you have linked sentences with these paragraphs.

+You should also avoid repeating a word more than once in a sentence.
 Instead, reference the word a second time or use a pronoun.
-Repetition of words within a sentence often show bad cohesion.
+Repetition of words within a sentence often shows bad cohesion.

+A variety of vocabulary is essential in letter writing for IELTS.
 A lot of native speakers lose marks here.
-Many people simplify their language when writing a letter since they either don’t know the recipient or don’t want to sound pretentious.
+Many people simplify their language when writing a letter since they want to make sure they are understood or don’t want to sound pretentious.

-However, the examiner marks Lexical Resource in the same way as for a Task 2.
+However, you need to remember that when it comes to letter writing for IELTS, the examiner marks Lexical Resource in the same way as for Task 2.
 Scoring a Band 8.0 or higher means using uncommon lexical items.

 For example, instead of saying my house roof leaks, write: this property is a Victorian terrace and runoff from a blocked drainpipe next door has leaked through the porch roof.

 Try to avoid using a word more than three times.
+Overusing a particular word can make the content sound redundant and monotonous.
 You can find tips on how to include more synonyms in our video course.

 IELTS Letter Writing Tips For Grammatical Range and Accuracy